erosvitor/hibernate-1-n/README.md

 # Hibernate-1-N

 ## Description
-The **Hibernate-1-N** is a project shows how use the Hibernate ORM to manipulate a one-to-many relationship.
+Project that show how use the Hibernate ORM to manipulate a one-to-many relationship.

 ## Technologies
 The project uses the following technologies: